-Join us for a seminar series exploring how data science can help increase our understanding of wildfire.
+This seminar series explored how data science can help increase our understanding of wildfire.
 In recent years, wildfire has gone from an infrequent and distant news item to a centerstage isssue spanning many consecutive weeks for urban and suburban communities.

 Frequent wildfires are changing everyday lives for California in numerous ways -- from public safety power shutoffs to hazardous air quality -- that seemed inconceivable as recently as 2015.
 Moreover, elevated wildfire risk in the western United States (and similar climates globally) is here to stay into the foreseeable future.

 There is a plethora of problems that need solutions in the wildland fire arena; many of them are well suited to a data-driven approach.
-In this seminar series, co-sponsored by the Stanford Data Science Initiative and the Stanford Woods Institute for the Environment, we will hear from a several Stanford researchers about how their areas of interest require a data-driven approach to find solutions to pressing wildfire problems.
-Each speaker will present a short 20-minute overview of a particular problem of interest, followed by a 30-minute Q&A session in hopes to create a dialog about data-driven wildland fire research.
+In this seminar series, co-sponsored by the Stanford Data Science Initiative and the Stanford Woods Institute for the Environment, we heard from several Stanford researchers about how their areas of interest require a data-driven approach to find solutions to pressing wildfire problems.
+Each speaker presented a short 20-minute overview of a particular problem of interest, followed by a 30-minute Q&A session in hopes to create a dialog about data-driven wildland fire research.

 Mondays at 12:30pm – Seminars are held via Zoom.
 For log-in information contact Derek Fong at firstname.lastname@example.org